kannansantharam/alexa-trivia-with-audio/README.md

 # alexa-trivia-with-audio
-add audio files instead of text in your alexa trivia game
+add audio in your question instead of text in your alexa trivia game